factchain/factchain-website/index.md

 ##  **1 - Getting Started**
 <ul class='container' style='display list-item;'>
 <li>
-    <a href="https://chromewebstore.google.com/detail/factchain-community/emgjjedibkjlocjmcjgkeolfkbcicbpl">Download the Factchain browser extension</a>
+    <a href="https://chromewebstore.google.com/detail/factchain-community/emgjjedibkjlocjmcjgkeolfkbcicbpl">Download the Factchain browser extension</a>.
 </li>
 <li>
-    <a href="https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=fr">Download the Metamask browser extension</a>
+    <a href="https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=fr">Download the Metamask browser extension</a>.
 </li>
 <li>
-    Create a Sepolia account (Factchain is only available on testnet, mainnet TBA)
+    Create a Sepolia account.
+(Factchain is only available on testnet, mainnet TBA)
 </li>
 <li>
-    <a href="https://sepoliafaucet.com/">Get some test ETH</a>
+    <a href="https://sepoliafaucet.com/">Get some test ETH.</a>
 </li>
 <li>
     Visit <a href="https://twitter.com/home">X</a>.
 More socials will come (<a href="https://warpcast.com/">Warpcast</a>, <a href="https://www.youtube.com/">Youtube</a>...)
 </li>
 <li>
-    Enjoy a refreshing social network experience enriched with community notes
+    Enjoy a refreshing social network experience enriched with community notes.
 </li>
 </ul>
 <br>